-If your pup has been diagnosed with dog cancer and there appears to be little more you can do to help, consider adding medicinal mushrooms to his or her treatment regimen.
-The anti-viral, anti-cancer and immune-supporting properties of these interesting fungi may provide surprising results and give your dog a better quality of life.
+If your pup or kitty has been diagnosed with cancer and there appears to be little more you can do to help, consider adding medicinal mushrooms to his or her treatment regimen.
+The anti-viral, anti-cancer and immune-supporting properties of these interesting fungi may provide surprising results and give your cat or dog a better quality of life.

 Medicinal mushrooms are not the same kinds of mushrooms as the ones you’d find in a store or cook with.
 A number of different species contain medicinal qualities, including anti-bacterial, anti-viral, anti-cancer or anti-tumor properties.
 These mushrooms help to support your pet’s natural defense systems, allowing for faster recovery.
 They may also provide powerful antioxidants to reduce cell damage by free radicals, as well as maintain blood cells that help eliminate cancer cells.

 Medicinal mushrooms contain polysaccharides, specifically beta-glucans, which are some of their most appreciated compounds.
 Beta-glucans bind to receptors on white blood cells in the intestines.
 From there, the white blood cells carry them to various organs, lymph nodes and bone marrow, where the beta-glucans help improve immune system function.
 Overall, these compounds can activate the immune system to help the body more effectively fight off cancer metastasis, or spreading, and repair damaged tissues.